ssvadlamani/weatherApp/README.md

 ## CI/CD pipeline

-The Semaphore pipeline is configured to:
+The Weather pipeline is configured to:

   1. Clone project
   2. Build the project